AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 ### Understanding Fulltext Search {#understanding-fulltext-search}

-The documentation in this section applies to Apache Lucene, ElasticSearch, as well as fulltext indexes of, for example, PostgreSQL, SQLite, MySQL.
+The documentation in this section applies to Apache Lucene, ElasticSearch, and fulltext indexes of PostgreSQL, SQLite, and MySQL, for example.
 The following example is for AEM / Oak / Lucene.

 <b>Data to be indexed</b>

-The starting point is the data that needs to be indexed.
+The starting point is the data that must be indexed.
 Take the following documents, as an example:

 | <b>Document ID</b> | <b>Path</b> | <b>Fulltext</b> |
 | --- | --- | --- |